 A: Ottoman cuisine, the names of the dishes revealing Arabic, Persian or Turkish roots: moussaka, tzatziki, yuvarlakia, keftes and so on.

 Many dishes' names probably entered the Greek vocabulary during Ottoman times, or earlier in contact with whom?

 Historians of food John Ash and Andrew Dalby speculate that grape-leaf dolmadhes were made by when?

 A: The early Byzantine period, while Alan Davidson traces trahana to the ancient Greek tragos and skordalia to the ancient Athenian skorothalmi.

 A: Olives, cheese

-, aubergine, courgette, lemon juice, vegetables, herbs,
+, aubergine, courgette, lemon juice, vegetables, herbs, bread and yoghurt.

 Spaghetti alle vongole is a typical Italian dish of pasta with what?